A New Way to Tour Historic Battlefields

 To fulfill its mission of preserving Civil War battlefields and maintaining awareness of their historic significance, the American Battlefield Trust is constantly looking for new ways to engage the public.
 In early 2010, the Trust began a project to create a series of self-guided tours of selected battlefields for iPhones with GPS technology.

 These “Battle Apps” would allow visitors to follow a “virtual” tour and position themselves at strategic points on the battlefield using the GPS features.
 To make the historical significance of those sites come alive for visitors, the Trust envisioned a rich media experience that would include historical photos, video clips of historical experts, and audio clips of first-hand accounts.

 Bringing Knowledge and Creativity to the Project

 For the apps to succeed, not only did the content need to be historically accurate, it also had to be enlightening, informative, and engaging.
-Because of the firm’s depth of knowledge and resources, the Civil War Trust chose to collaborate with History Associates to develop the historical content for the first two Battle Apps.
+Because of the firm’s depth of knowledge and resources, the American Battlefield Trust chose to collaborate with History Associates to develop the historical content for the first two Battle Apps.

 The first app would focus on the popular Devil’s Den and Little Round Top sites at Gettysburg.
 The next app would highlight the Battle of Fredericksburg, which took place in December 1862.
 Historians at History Associates began each project by reviewing the events of the battle in these areas and collaborating with Trust and Park officials to identify significant tour stops.
 These stops were set up in the app as “Virtual Signs” that would be layered with supporting information that could be explored as the user chose.
 In addition to these Virtual Signs, historians identified many additional points of interest to be highlighted throughout the battlefield.